jlursenbach/CSUF-CPSC-375-Data-Science-Notes/README.md

 While I hope this can be a resource for myself and others, that resource should and will adhere to strict academic integrity.

-(note) The following instructions are courtesy of Stanford Vision Lab https://github.com/StanfordVL/cs131_notes I will be running through them and eventually changing them to match my own notes
+> (note) The following instructions are courtesy of Stanford Vision Lab https://github.com/StanfordVL/cs131_notes
+> I will be running through them and eventually customizing them for my own notes

 ## Instructions for creating class notes:

 ### Overall workflow